potatoeggy/eifueo/docs/sch3uz.md

 ### Convergence and first ionisation energy

 At higher energy levels, the distance between each consecutive energy level becomes smaller until there is no change at all.
 This highest line is known as the **convergence limit**, and is known as $n=∞$.
 Electrons in the $n=∞$ energy level are no longer attracted by the nucleus, resulting in the formation of a positve ion.
-The energy required for this can be calculated using the following equation, where $E$ is energy required in joules, $h$ is Planck's constant:
+The energy required for this can be calculated using the following equation, where $E$ is energy required in joules and $h$ is Planck's constant:
-$$E=\text{convergence limit} · h$$
+$$E=\text{convergence frequency} · h$$

 To find the first ionisation energy of an element, the amount of energy required is equal to the difference in frequency of the **ground state** of the first valence electron and $n=∞$ multiplied by Planck's constant.
 This returns the first ionisation energy of one atom, or in electronvolts (eV).